berkbirkan/wordpress-client/README.md

 date_range_posts = client.get_posts_by_date_range(start_date='2020-01-01', end_date='2021-01-01', category_id=1)
 ```

-This will return posts published between the specified dates, optionally filtered by the given category.
+This returns a list of `WordPressPost` instances published between the specified dates, optionally filtered by the given category.

 ### Retrieving Comments by Post